-SEO and PPC tactics can be extremely effective in getting people to your website, but you also need to have some metrics in place in order to discern how many of your visitors are serious buyers and how many are merely tire kickers.
+SEO and PPC tactics can be extremely effective in getting the right people to your website, but you also need to have some metrics in place to discern how many of your visitors are serious buyers and how many are merely tire kickers.

-Below are a few key reasons why it's more important to focus on quality than quantity when it comes to your industrial website traffic.
+Below are a few key reasons why it's more important to focus on quality than quantity for your industrial website traffic.

 You’ll Have A Higher ROI

-Aiming for high-traffic goals sends out bait to a huge number of buyers, but who knows if you’ll actually reach your target audience.
-If your traffic isn’t comprised of high-quality prospects, everything else will suffer, including your return on investment (ROI).
+Aiming for high-traffic goals sends out bait to a huge number of buyers, but if your traffic isn’t comprised of high-quality prospects, everything else will suffer, including your return on investment (ROI).

-It’s not enough to just splatter your brand name across the internet.
 You need to establish a presence that illustrates why you are a better choice than your competition.
-Your efforts should be targeted at specific personas, with analytics in place that measure how many users engage with your site and how they do so.
-Indiscriminate, generic marketing can have a huge effect on bounce rate — the number of visitors who land on your page and immediately leave.
-Maybe your page takes too long to load, or maybe they simply weren’t looking for your product.
-Regardless of the reason, your SEO placement will suffer and your status on the search lists will drop.
-You’ve pumped time, energy, and money into thin air.
+Your efforts should be targeted at specific personas, with analytics in place that measures how many users engage with your site and how they do so.
+Maybe your page takes too long to load, or maybe they couldn't find what they were looking for on your website.
+Regardless of the reason, an understanding of your buyer behavior is linked to the quality of website traffic.

 Your Data Will Be More Accurate